 When I'm not directly supporting others, I'm helping children and youth as the Community Coordinator for Snowflake Place for Children and Youth, Manitoba's only child advocacy center.

 Fun fact: I launched Mealshare, in Winnipeg, in Feb of 2018.
 Mealshare is a social enterprise feeding youth locally and internationally through solution-based organizations like the Boys and Girls Clubs of Winnipeg and Save the Children Canada.

-If I'm not working, advocating, or trying to create awareness for great causes in my community, you can find me adventuring with my partner Michael, walking our husky Kira.
+If I'm not working, advocating, or trying to create awareness for great causes in my community, you can find me watching documentaries or adventuring with my fiancee, walking our two huskies.

 COMMUNITY LEADER BY DAY